 Since I am interested in deciding the sentiment of the movie line, I need to aggregate the scores on the line level.
 I create a simple rule: if the overall sentiment score is >= 1 we classify the line as positive, negative when <= -1 and neutral in the other cases.

-Hint Hover on the chart to see the actual line and time.
-This only works for the orginal post.
+Hint: Hover on the chart to see the actual line and time.

-Recently, I learned about sentimentR package that let’s you analyze the sentiment on the senetence level.
+Recently, I learned about sentimentR package that lets you analyze the sentiment on the sentence level.
 This would be interesting to conduct the analysis that way and see what sentiment scores would be received.